ojenkins/cloud-azure-virtual-machines/README.md

 #### Step 3: Find the Client/Application ID for your application

-You need to create and register your application if you haven't already.
+To allow programmatic access for monitoring, you need to create and register an application if you haven't already done so.
 Use the following documentation from Microsoft: [Create an Azure Active Directory application]( https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal#create-an-azure-active-directory-application)
+When creating the Active Directory application, you can set the Sign-on URL to any dummy value, as this value is not used.

 The Client/Application ID can be found in **Azure Active Directory** under the **App registrations** section from the Azure dashboard